 It’s likely that you’ll be more interested in financial factors than your child will be.
 In fact, your own financial constraints may limit your child’s ultimate choice of colleges.
 It’s important to evaluate colleges from a financial standpoint during the research process so there won’t be any surprises down the road.

 First, ask yourself whether the college provides an overall good education for the price.
 Remember, tuition is not the only cost.
 Your child will need money for room and board, books and supplies, transportation, and other miscellaneous fees.
 This combined cost is known as the cost of attendance.
 Compare the cost of attendance at colleges that interest your child.
 Next, see whether the college offers any special cost-cutting measures.
 For example, is there a flexible tuition payment plan that lets you spread costs over 10 or 12 months?
 A three-year degree program?
 A five-year joint graduate/undergraduate degree program?
 A tuition discount for siblings or alumni?
-An opportunity to take courses on-line?
+An opportunity to take courses online?

 You’ll also want to examine the college’s record on financial aid.
 What percentage of students receive need-based financial aid?
 Of these, what percentage of students have 100 percent of their need met?
-If costs are a main concern, you’ll want to target those colleges that consistently meet a high percentage of their students’ financial needs.
+If costs are the main concern, you’ll want to target those colleges that consistently meet a high percentage of their students’ financial needs.
 This statistic is readily available from college guidebooks or the college’s own website.
 You might also ask what percentage of students take advantage of work-study programs.
 Does every student who requests a work-study assignment get one?
 Also very important–does the college offer merit aid (not based on financial need) for academic, athletic, musical, or other abilities?
 If so, does the student need to fill out a separate application to be considered?

 While you’re in the financial arena, now is a good time to discuss any financial concerns with your child.
 For example, will you expect your child to contribute to his or her education?
 With savings?
 With earnings from a summer job?
 With student loans?
 And how much?
 It’s important for your child to have an awareness of the financial implications (for you and for him or her) of choosing a college.